williamsca/empirical-io/Mortimer HW/discussion-mortimer-2007.md

 What are the goals of the paper?
 Does the paper aim to develop methods, answer a policy question, test models, or measure an effect?

-> Test models and measure an effect.
+> Answer a policy question and measure an effect.

 Why is the paper important according to the author?
 Is the author right?